Omnichain-Deployer/omnichain-deployer/README.md

 # Omnichain-Deployer

 Hardhat plugin for deploying contracts to same addresses on EVM chains.
-Being built for EVM chains to make development easier on Layer 2 blockchains.
+Being built for EVM chains to make development easier on Superchains and OP Stack.

 ## What